Companies benefit even more from analytics when leadership takes a strong role in setting that direction.

 The Reporting and Visualization section invites presentations that demonstrate unique and innovative ways to

 visualize data and output.
 SAS provides many tools for visualizing and reporting data and results including

-Visual Analytics, SAS/Graph, SAS SG procedures, and DSGI.
-JMP was designed to explore and discover hidden stories
+Visual Analytics, SAS/Graph, SAS SG procedures, DSGI, and JMP®.

 Presentation topics include but are not limited to: